-The takeaway: Rebalancing your portfolio can account for nearly 90% of your investment results.
-This post is a step-by-step guide on rebalancing.
+The takeaway: Research shows that keeping your portfolio in proper balance accounts for nearly 90% of your investment results.
+Here’s a step-by-step guide to rebalancing your nest-egg once a year.
 Making money is hard.
 Managing it shouldn’t be.

 Happy New Year, Boomer!
 I caught up with my cousin Vinny during the holiday.
 (Ok.
 Not his real name…) He said he’d read my series on Asset Allocation.
 He said he understood how asset allocation is key to investment results.
 He got the bit about rules of thumb.
 He understood buying low and selling high.
 But what, he said, did rebalancing have to do with any of it?